hashicorp/terraform-aws-vault/modules/vault-cluster/README.md

 ```

 However, to avoid having to add the `-ca-cert` argument to every single call, you can use the [update-certificate-store
-module](/modules/update-certificate-store) to configure the server to trust this CA certificate.
+module](/modules/update-certificate-store) to configure the server to trust this certificate.

 Check out the [vault-cluster-private example](/examples/vault-cluster-private) for working sample code.